heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 A policy expresses a collection of authorization rules that implement an arbitrary access control model required by an application.

-The basic idea is that a policy states "if these conditions are met, then either vote `permit` or `deny` in regard to the current authorization process."
+The basic idea is that a policy states "if these conditions are met, then vote `permit`, `deny`, or `suspend` in regard to the current authorization process."
 If the conditions are not met, the policy abstains from voting.

 This is the core.
 Everything else is either a refinement of the basic idea or tools for dealing with the coordination